-This project fulfills a small part of the requirement for a Master of Arts degree in Literature and Language from Signum University.
+This project fulfills a small part of the requirement for a Master of Arts degree in Language and Literature from Signum University.

 I’m Laurie Frances (Sparrow) Alden, sharing this adventure with you from the wilds of New Hampshire, USA.